1770 (mummy)

 1770, otherwise known as Mummy 1770 or Mummy No. 1770, was an ancient Egyptian female mummy.
 The specimen was found in a sarcophagus by Rosalie David, and was approximately 13 or 14 years old at the time of her death.
 The mummy's legs were not present, and were replaced by wooden planks.
 Her feet also consisted of sandals filled with mud and reeds, with the tips being substituted for toes.
 The fingernails and reed tips had golden coverings, which suggested that she lived in a wealthy family.

 Death

 It was discovered that Mummy 1770 had a calcified male guinea worm in her abdominal wall.
 Her legs were amputated, one above, one below the knee.
 It is possible that an unsuccessful treatment of the dracunculiasis was the cause of death.
 However, it is not known whether her legs were amputated because of this.
-It is known that mummy 1770 died a few weeks after her surgery.
+It is known that mummy 1770 died about two weeks after her surgery.